MovingPlanetsAround/ABIE/README.md

 [![CodeQL](https://github.com/MovingPlanetsAround/ABIE/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/MovingPlanetsAround/ABIE/actions/workflows/codeql-analysis.yml)
 # Moving Planets Around (MPA) Project

-*Moving Planets Around* is an education book project that teaches students to build a state-of-the-art N-Body code for planetary system dynamics from the stretch.
+*Moving Planets Around* is an education book project that teaches students to build a state-of-the-art *N*-Body code for planetary system dynamics from the stretch.
 The code built throughout the storyline of the book is hosted here.
 The book has been published by the MIT Press in September 2020.
 See: https://mitpress.mit.edu/books/moving-planets-around

 ## The Alice-Bob Integrator Environment (ABIE)
 ------
-`ABIE` is a general-purpose direct N-body library for astrophysical simulations.
-It is especially well-suited for simulating planetary systems with or without a large number of test particles (e.g., comets, asteroids).
-ABIE implements all its integrators in both Python (for educational purpose) and in C (for performance).
+`ABIE` is a general-purpose direct *N*-body library for astrophysical simulations.
+It is especially well-suited for simulating planetary systems with or without a large number of test particles (e.g., comets, asteroids). `ABIE` implements all its integrators in both Python (for educational purpose) and in C (for performance).
 The currently supported integrators are:

 - Forward Euler integrator
 - Leapfrog